grdw/grdw/_posts/2020-09-11-the-shape-of-memory-issues.md

 I changed two things to find it: I installed a tool called [rbtrace](https://github.com/tmm1/rbtrace) on our production environment and naturally I had to drop our puma server restarting patch.
 I deployed these changes and started to measure away.
 Because memory leaks take a while to reveal their ugly face, I had to wait a bunch of hours between taking measurements and I had to remind myself to revert everything back to normal when the day was over, in case it would run out of memory at night.

-This is what the graph looked like at the time:

 ![bloat](/img/1/13.png)

-Now this graph depicts an entirely different memory problem.
-At the time when making this screenshot I was still convinced the puma server was leaking memory, knew nothing about memory fragmentation and naturally I couldn't find anything which even remotely looked like a leak.
+Looking at the memory issue I can now clearly see that this is not a leak.
+However at the time when I made this screenshot, I was still convinced the puma server was leaking memory, knew nothing about memory fragmentation and naturally I couldn't find anything which even remotely smelled like a leak.

 The logical next theory in finding this ninja leak would be that an underlying C-library was leaking in one of the Ruby dependencies.
 The way to measure this according to some articles I read, was to compile Ruby with [jemalloc](http://jemalloc.net/).